Hawkeye wrestling: Inside the decision to pull Spencer Lee’s redshirt

 That was the first time Lee envisioned himself running through the tunnel inside Carver for a wrestling dual.
-This week, that vision will come true.
+Jan.
+3, that vision will come true.
 Lee, a true freshman, is expected to wrestle at 125 pounds on Friday when No. 4 Iowa hosts Michigan State.
 The dual is set for 7 p.m.

 Lee will be the first true freshman to compete for the varsity squad under head coach Tom Brands, a decision that, after conversations with both, was more a matter of when than if.
 The discussions first began during Lee’s recruitment, and ended during the first day of competition at the Midlands Championships last month.

 “We’ve had our eyes on this process for a while,” Brands said.
 “This isn’t something that you just decided a couple of days ago, or we ramped up the conversations or whatever.
 This has been an ongoing communication.”

 After that Iowa-Penn State dual, Lee returned home to Murrysville, Pennsylvania, and grew into one of the most sought-after prep wrestling prospects in decades.
 At Franklin Regional High School, he won three state championships, as well as three age-level freestyle world titles.

 As many as 28 college coaches called Lee the day NCAA rules allowed them to contact 2017 recruits.
 He ultimately picked Iowa over Penn State, but it was during his hectic recruiting process that conversations about Lee possibly wrestling as a true freshman first began.